Ki Sung-yueng: Controversies

-On 19 November 2007, Ki wrote, "If you are frustrated, why don't you go out and play?" on his Cyworld page in response to the criticism by Korean fans after the South Korea U-23 team's goalless draw against Uzbekistan.
-Ki later deleted his statement after being heavily condemned for his careless behaviour.

 On 25 January 2011, during the 2011 AFC Asian Cup semi-final match between Japan and South Korea, Ki scored the opening goal through a penalty kick.
-Ki created a controversy by celebrating his goal by scratching his cheek in front of a pitch-side camera in an allegedly racist slur at Japanese people.
+Ki created a controversy by celebrating his goal by scratching his cheek in front of a pitch-side camera in an allegedly racist slur at Japanese people, though Ki stated that it was actually directed at fans in Scotland whom he alleged had racially abused him and another Korean player.
 Asian Cup tournament director Tokuaki Suzuki said no action would be taken on part of the AFC and that FIFA has not contacted the AFC regarding the matter.

 In the summer of 2013, it was widely reported Ki had previously insulted then-South Korea national team manager Choi Kang-hee on his Facebook page before and after the match against Kuwait in February 2012.
 Ki wrote, "Now everyone should have realised the value of the players who play overseas.
 [He] should have left us alone, otherwise, [he] will be hurt."
 Ki later apologised for his "mischievous and inappropriate remarks" and his father visited the KFA to apologise as well.

 On 24 February 2021, Ki was accused of sexual and physical assault by two former elementary school teammates.
 Those allegations emerged in a context of accusations of bullying against professional basketball and volleyball players in South Korea, including twin sisters Lee Da-yeong and Lee Jae-yeong who were suspended indefinitely by their teams, and Park Sang-ha who announced his retirement soon after.
 Although the press release detailing the accusations did not name Ki as a perpetrator, it described a "star player who recently joined a club in the greater Seoul area", and the acts took place while in sixth grade of elementary school at South Jeolla Province in the year 2000.
 Ki, along with another player, allegedly forced the victims to perform sexual acts on them between January and June 2000.
 Ki, first via his agency C2 Global and then on social media, categorically denied the accusations stating "he had no connection whatsoever" to the case and threatened to take legal action.